Position

 1. Obtain a high school diploma or equivalent.

-2. Complete a training program in grain handling.
+3. Complete a training program or apprenticeship.

 How long does it take to become a Grain Elevator Operator?